viso-ontology/viso-ontology/README.md

-viso-ontology (RVL branch)
+viso-ontology
 =============

-The version of the VISO Visualization Ontology as used in RVL.
-Currently the old-version is still used fo code generation.
+The current VISO Visualization Ontology.
+Statements from the legacy VISO ontology are moved here as needed by the VISO users.